RachanaMaskey/React-Form-Builder-/README.md

 <h2>Rationale</h2>

 -  @dnd-kit/core library was used for implementing drag-and-drop functionality.
 It is built with React, ensuring smooth integration with contemporary React-based applications.
 It is frequently   updated, ensuring reliability and compatibility with modern React versions.
 -  Tailwind was used for speeding up styling with pre-defined classes, eliminating the need to write custom CSS for common patterns.
 -  Zustand was used for state management and for local storage persistence.
 It has minimal boilerplate and an intuitive API make it easy to use.

 <h2>Known limitations</h2>

-- Cannot add more columns.
 - Cannot edit name or title of existing columns.

 <h2>Future Improvements</h2>